-Falls can manifest in different ways and can be caused by other issues.
+Falls can manifest in different ways and can be caused by different issues.
 Here are a few potential scenarios:

 Your loved one fell and was not injured.

-If your loved one was not injured after a fall, consider this a blessing, but do not relax vigilance.
-Special precautions should be enacted to reduce the chance of another fall, such as making the house safer by removing loose rugs, etc. Remember that your loved one may understandably be reluctant to share the details of a scary and confusing experience: the National Center for Injury Prevention and Control points out that less than half of older people who fall tell their doctor.
+If your loved one was not injured after a fall, consider this to be a blessing, but do not relax vigilance.
+Special precautions should be enacted to reduce the chance of another fall, such as making the house safer by removing loose rugs, etc. One thing to keep in mind is that your loved one may understandably be reluctant to share the details of a scary and confusing experience: the National Center for Injury Prevention and Control points out that less than half of older people who fall tell their doctor.